Project status: In Progress

 We will be looking at:

-The Royal Commission into Institutional Responses to Child Sexual Abuse made 409 recommendations across four reports.
-The ACT Government has responded to each and every recommendation, and will be implementing as many as we can, as soon as we can.
+The Royal Commission made 409 recommendations across four reports.
+The ACT Government has responded to each of the 307 recommendations relevant to us, and we will be implementing as many as we can, as soon as we can.

-Engagements in the coming months and years will cover recommendations in the Royal Commission's:
+Engagements in the coming months and years will cover recommendations in each of the Royal Commission's reports:

 - Working With Children Checks Report